CommWebTeam/en_to_fr_mapper/README.md

 - for example, "bar" will match to "&lt;p>foo bar&lt;/p>"
 3. Full tag/line match once substrings common to list numberings are removed, including "1.", "(1)", and "1-".
 Currently checks for numeric and roman list numberings; alphabetical list numberings are optional, since false positives are more likely.
 - for example, "1. foo bar" will match to "&lt;p>foo bar&lt;/p>".
+4. Spacing differences ignored.
+- for example, "foo bar" will match to "&lt;p>foo        bar&lt;/p>".
-4. Superscript and subscript tags ignored in the new english structure.
+5. Superscript and subscript tags ignored in the new english structure.
 - for example, "foo bar" will match to "&lt;p>foo b&lt;sub>ar&lt;/sub>&lt;/p>".
-5. Spacing differences ignored.
+6. Math tags ignored in the structure.
+- for example, "foo bar" will match to "&lt;p>foo &lt;math>&lt;mi>x&lt;/mi>&lt;/math bar&lt;/p>".
+7. Math tags reduced to their mi, mo, and mn characters in the structure.
-- for example, "foo bar" will match to "&lt;p>foo        bar&lt;/p>".
+- for example, "foo x bar" will match to "&lt;p>foo &lt;math>&lt;mi>x&lt;/mi>&lt;/math bar&lt;/p>".
-6. All differences between non-alphanumeric characters ignored (but the positions of the non-alphanumeric characters have to be the same).
+8. All differences between non-alphanumeric characters ignored (but the positions of the non-alphanumeric characters have to be the same).
 - for example, "foo-bar" will match to "&lt;p>foo bar&lt;/p>".

+Note that rules 3 to 8 are checked one-by-one and independently of each other, meaning a match cannot follow multiple rules (e.g. if a row of content can only be matched if both list numberings are removed and spacing is ignored, then it will not be matched).

 The document is searched fully for each of the above rules before moving onto the next rule.
 At the end, the indices of the first 100 English contents that were not found at all in the new English structure (and so failed to be mapped) are printed to the console.